bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 ```

 A Minimizer object is made.
 This takes as arguments the name of the
-objective function (see below) and the name of Group containing the
+objective function (see the [next section](objectivefunction.md)) and
-parameters of the fit.
-Once the Minimizer object is made, the fit is
+the name of the Group containing the parameters of the fit.
+Once the
-performed by the call to `leastsq()`.
+Minimizer object is made, the fit is performed by the call to
+`leastsq()`.

 ## Finishing up

 Once the fit is finished, we reconstruct the normalization function
-using the best fit values.
-As before, the normalization function is
-constructed as the sum of a complementary error function and a
+using the best fit values as the sum of the complementary error
-Legendre polynomial.
+function and the Legendre polynomial.

 ```python
     eoff = energy - params.e0.value